WeblateOrg/weblate/docs/devel/translations.rst

 Components or the projects they are in can be removed in their entirety from :guilabel:`Removal` found in the administration tab shown to administrators of each project or component.
+Languages can be removed by navigating to the one to delete and finding the menu under Tools > Removal.

-A list of components to remove is shown, and typing in either the respective project or component slated for removal will confirm its deletion.
+A list of components to remove is shown, and typing in the entire name of the respective project, component or language slated for removal will confirm its deletion.

 If you want to remove single strings, removing them in the source file also removes them from translations.